stefanledin/responsify-wp/README.txt

 * The content filter now works on PHP 5.3

 == Upgrade Notice ==
+= 1.9.4 =
+Bugfixes and support for WordPress 4.4.

 = 1.9.3 =
 Updated the Picturefill polyfill to version 3.0.1.